SummoningWars/summoning-wars/README.md

 ## License
 Summoning Wars is free software released under GNU General Public License version 3 or later (GPLv3+), which means that you can freely use, copy and modify the software.
-Please see COPYING file for more information about its license, and AUTHORS for copyright holders.
+Please see LICENSE file for more information about its license, and AUTHORS.md for copyright holders.

 ## General Instructions
 Following libraries are required to build Summoning Wars: